retrohacker/nodedocs/README.md

 You can now open your webbrowser and head on over to `127.0.0.1:8080` and you will see all the documentation for packages installed in your cwd!

-# How to make a whiskey sour
+# How to make a dirty martini

 ```text
 - 1 shotglass of Dry Vermouth